 Day 9-11 Cusco

 This is the day to change location.
-It’s time to move back to Cusco.
+It’s time to move back to Cusco to enjoy three days there exploring.

 From Chinchero it is only 45 minutes by car to get to Cusco.
 Mark quickly brought the car back to the airport after dropping us at our amazing boutique hotel for the next 3 nights.
 Antigua Casona San Blas is a spectacular gem in the middle of San Blas (no surprise eh?).
 I found it for an incredible discounted price through HotelCombined (an hotel comparison website).
 It was a prepaid rate but fully refundable.
 The rooms are not big, but the hotel has been carefully built with a really strong attention to details.